 - Tell an inspiring story.
 Storytelling builds trust.
 When it comes to health and wellness content, stories make a significant impact on the way readers respond to your brand.
 Whether it is about your commitment to sustainability, social responsibility initiatives or your brand values, these stories should not be promotional.
 Instead, base them on great content.

 One last thing

 Putting aside marketing for a moment, there’s something else you should know about women.

 According to a recent Gallup poll, women are consistently more likely than men to put off medical procedures due to cost.

-To help women take advantage of elective surgeries, procedures, and treatments they might otherwise put off, offer flexible payment options.
+To help women take advantage of elective surgeries, procedures, and treatments they might otherwise put off, offer flexible healthcare patient financing options.
 Point-of-need financing can provide an easy, budget-friendly payment alternative that allows patients to afford what they need, when they need it.

 Beyond helping your patients feel and look their best, financing will help your business thrive, too.